4DGenome/conseq/scripts/pipelines/rnaseq-16.06/README.md

 ## Modules

-The pipeline is broken down into modules that are run sequentially and that can be run individually too.
+The pipeline is broken down into modules:

 1. `trim_reads_trimmomatic`: trim sequencing adapters and low-quality ends from the reads using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)
 2. `align_star`: align reads to genome with [STAR](https://github.com/alexdobin/STAR)